wolfderechter/ArtMarketplace/README.md

-# Welcop to Hooop Gallery
+# Welcome to Hooop Gallery

 This is the GitHub repository for DevOps project.
 U can find and clone all the source code in here.
 This project is about a webshop for people who want to buy and sell art.
 This is a school project for Jean-Marie Waelkens.